Say Goodbye to JAMB, Enter 200-Level Directly! Gain University Admission via JUPEB/IJMB. Enjoy Low Fees! Call 08033006849 Now!

 UNIJOS MA Film Culture & Archiving Studies 2023/2024 – Unique Opportunity in Film Studies!

-Are you passionate about film culture and eager to delve into the world of archiving?
+Are you passionate about film culture and eager to explore the world of archiving?
 The University of Jos, in collaboration with the National Film Institute, introduces a groundbreaking MA in Film Culture and Archiving Studies for the 2023/2024 academic year.
 Have you got what it takes to join this unique programme, the first of its kind in Africa and a rarity worldwide?
 Let's find out how you can be a part of this exciting venture!

 UNIJOS M.A.
 Film Culture and Archiving Studies Admission Form